• Processed foods lack fiber, and eating mostly unprocessed foods is time-consuming and difficult to maintain in modern life.

 Processed Foods Make Up Most of Our Diet

-Under the NOVA classification, processed foods are products altered through industrial steps—adding sugars, oils, preservatives, and texture agents.
+Processed foods are products altered through industrial steps—adding sugars, oils, preservatives, and texture agents.
 Today, these processed and ultra-processed foods dominate global diets.

-A Global Fiber Gap: <30% of What’s Recommended
+The Global Fiber Gap: <30% of What’s Recommended

-Because most of our diet comes from processed and ultra-processed foods, we end up consuming far less fiber than recommended.
 During industrial processing, fiber is often removed to improve mouthfeel, stability, and scalability, resulting in products that are easier to produce but lacking essential functional components.

 Prebiotic Fiber: The Missing Fuel